CosmWasm/docs-deprecated/dev-academy/basics/04-environment.md

 ## Setup linux tools

-We will be using few linux tools extensively:
+We will be using a few linux tools extensively:
 ```shell
 apt install jq curl
 ```